 Garbage in Garbage Out

-The first is garbage in garbage out.
+Garbage in Garbage out (GIGO) is the idea that flawed, or nonsense (garbage) input data produces nonsense output.
 Whilst these systems might be able to accurately give an output, you are in charge of the input.
 How do you know what numbers to put in?
 Will your sales grow in the months ahead, and if they do, by how much, 5%, 10%, more?
 Where will the growth come from; existing customers, new customers, new markets, etc?
 How do you really know?

 “It is better to be roughly right than precisely wrong.”

 They look at a Limited Number of Value Drivers

 These traditional approaches fail because they only focus on a few value drivers, typically related to sales, cost and if you are lucky assets.
 However, they miss many other important value drivers related to items like; brand, IP, improved sales process, adoption of new technology, Government funding, improved pricing, reduced asset maintenance, reduced cost of sale, reduced cost of production, and many more.
 How much money do you want to leave on the table?